 On your way through to Launceston there are 2 optional stops- the “Little Blue Lake” in South Mt Cameron and Bridestowe Lavender Estate.

 The Little Blue Lake is an optional stop for those interested in checking it out and taking some insta worthy photos.
 It is a small detour in the road trip but is still technically on the way through to Bridestowe Lavender Estate from the Bay of Fires.
 It adds only about 15 minutes to the driving time on the trip.
-The lake gets its gorgeous aqua blue hues from the high mineral content in the water that was left from the pioneering days in the surrounding area.
-Important: You cannot swim in this water as it is highly contaminated with toxic heavy metals.

 Your day should end in Launceston where you can explore the small city and if you have time take a stroll through Cataract Gorge which is located right in the centre of the CBD.